dyanakiev/laravel-logger-discord-channel/README.md

         ],
 ],
 ```
+2. Add the new discord channel inside the `stack` channel, its recommended to set `LOG_CHANNEL` to `stack` so you can still have your daily logs when running in production
+3. Customize the package settings either directly in the config or in the .env file

 ## Note
 You may need to clear cache after installation if you get `laravel.EMERGENCY: Unable to create configured logger. ...
 Log [discord] is not defined.` with